TROVE + THE FUTURE of NEWS

 HOW OUR USERS SHAPED TROVE

 Our users started to shape Trove in unexpected ways.
-Trove allowed you to create channels, aka known as troves, for topical interests that ran deep and were most relevant to you and your followers.
-Interests that would connect, entertain or inform followers of your trove.
+Trove allowed you to create channels, aka troves, for topical interests that ran deep and were more relevant to you and your followers.
+Interests that would connect, entertain, or inform followers of your trove were more easily created.

-The essence of Trove was picking and providing a trove owner’s context to news stories picked.
-Many users saw this as an easy way to leverage Trove as a tool to help them become thought leaders in a chosen field or topic.
+The essence of Trove was picking news stories and providing the trove owner’s context.
+Many users saw this as an easy way to leverage Trove to help them become thought leaders in a chosen field or topic.

-• PR Agencies explored how Trove might be used as an alternative to Thomson Reuters Media Briefs as well as a way to monitor issues, brands, and competition for their clients.
+• PR Agencies explored how Trove might be used as an alternative to Thomson Reuters Media Briefs and a way to monitor issues, brands, and competition for their clients.

 • Partner News Agencies looked at Trove as a possible white-label solution for their mobile apps.